BennoHermans/medical-alert-rtos-capstone/script.md

 # Demo Video Script / Transcript

-This is the voiceover script/transcript for the demo video, provided for accessibility (for viewers without audio) and as a record of what is shown and said at each timestamp.
+This is the voiceover script/transcript for the demo video, provided for accessibility (for viewers without audio) and as a record of what is shown and said.

 ---

-## [0:00–0:30] Theme + System in One Sentence
+## Theme + System in One Sentence

-**Visual:** Title slide / README header / architecture diagram
+**Visual:** README header / architecture diagram

 > This is a FreeRTOS medical alert system — a simulated patient call button on an
 > ESP32 — that compares two ways of waking a task from an interrupt, a binary